thylton876/flutter_ui_builder/README.md

 # flutter_ui_builder

-Package to dynamically generate Flutter UIs and Forms from definition files.
+Package to dynamically generate Flutter user interfaces and forms from definition files.